-Meet Our Pastor, Father Tom
+Meet our Pastor, Father Ed

 I was born in Chicago Illinois in 1959 to Jim and Virginia.
 This came 15 months after my identical twin sisters, Mary and Nancy were born.
 That’s probably why my parents faith was so strong- three screaming babies when they were 30 years old.
 We attended our parish school, St. Domitilla, and my parents were very active in our faith community.
 Our faith was something that we shared, enjoyed together and brought us closer to God.